Web article on KESST carried on the Facebook page of senior journalist PT Bopanna.

-A. The Trustees knew each other and found common cause when we found that a relatively prosperous farming district like Kodagu, had many heart-breaking cases of children dropping out of school for financial reasons, and also had many destitute widows who could not provide for their children.
+A. The Trustees knew each other and found a common cause when we found that a relatively prosperous farming district like Kodagu, had many heart-breaking cases of children dropping out of school for financial reasons, and also had many destitute widows who could not provide for their children.

 Q. Do each of you take on separate roles?
 How do you manage the operations?

-A. We do have the mandatory formal roles of President, Managing Trustee and Secretary but as of now we all chip in with work to gather funds and reach it to the right children in Kodagu.
+A. We do have the mandatory formal roles of President, Managing Trustee, and Secretary but as of now we all chip in with work to gather funds and reach it to the right children in Kodagu.
 Despite living in different regions we are in close touch with each other.

 Decisions taken are based on unanimity or consensus and ratified at periodic meetings.
 Financial transactions are preferred through the bank and as per accounting norms.
-We plan to make all our accounts open to public scrutiny, and in due course we expect to have Income Tax deductions under Section 80G for all contributions.
+We plan to make all our accounts open to public scrutiny, and in due course, we expect to have Income Tax deductions under Section 80G for all contributions.

 Q. How have people reacted so far to KESST?